Description using equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics employing the conventional expectation value: Introduction

 \section{Introduction}

 The extension of the Boltzmann--Gibbs statistics has been developed.
 The Tsallis statistics is one parameter extension of the Boltzmann--Gibbs statistics \cite{Tsallis:Book:2010}.
 The Tsallis statistics is based on the definition of the Tsallis entropy and that of the expectation value \cite{Tsallis:PhysicaA:1998}.
-The Tsallis statistics with the conventional expectation value is often called the Tsallis-1 statistics.
-The Tsallis statistics with the unnormalized $q$-expectation value is often called the Tsallis-2 statistics.
-The Tsallis statistics with the normalized $q$-expectation value (the escort average) is often called the Tsallis-3 statistics.
+The Tsallis statistics employing the conventional expectation value (the linear average) is often called the Tsallis-1 statistics.
+The Tsallis statistics employing the unnormalized $q$-expectation value is often called the Tsallis-2 statistics.
+The Tsallis statistics employing the normalized $q$-expectation value (the escort average) is often called the Tsallis-3 statistics.

 The maximum entropy principle \cite{Jaynes:1957} is applied to obtain the probability.
 The obtained probability contains the Tsallis entropy and the energy in the Tsallis-1 statistics.
 It was found that the expectation value of the Tsallis-1 statistics and the expectation value of the Tsallis-3 statistics are invariant to energy shifts \cite{Parvan:PLA:2006, Parvan:PhysicaA:2022, Ishihara:2024:EPJP139}.
 This invariance is preferable to describe the system, because this invariance implies that the physical quantities do not depend on the zero-point of the energy.